Concepts

 Worked Example: Supply Chain Risk

-Query: "Identify why our Southeast Asia supplier is delivering late and predict when the disruption will resolve."
+Query: "Identify why our Southeast Asia supplier is delivering late and predict when the disruption will resolve." with mode: "reasoning-multi"

 Where It Applies